 Your IP address has been blocked from the server

-> Our System Administration team at times may block IP addresses from the server for several different reasons.
+Our System Administration team at times may block IP addresses from the server for several different reasons.
 If you are not able to get to your website, but other people can, your IP address might be blocked.
-In this case, please contact Tech Support, and provide them with your IP address.
+In this case, please contact our live technical support team, and provide them with your IP address.
 There are many different ways to get your IP address, here are a couple:

-> If your account is currently suspended, please contact support so you can speak to one of our System Administrators to resolve this issue as quickly as possible.
+If your account is currently suspended, please contact support so you can speak to one of our System Administrators to resolve this issue as quickly as possible.

-> Our System Administrators are available via phone at 1-888-321-HOST, or responding the the suspension email that you will receive to your primary email address.
+Our System Administrators are available via phone at 1-888-321-HOST, or responding to the suspension email that you will receive to your primary email address.

-> Further information on account suspension may be found at the following:
+Further information on account suspension may be found at the following:

 For more information on troubleshooting, you can find more articles under the Website Error Numbers knowledge base.